OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/manage-fee-collectors.md

 ### Orbit surplus fee

 Orbit surplus fees are paid to the `networkFeeAccount` configured in your chain.
-You can get the current address configured, by calling the method `getNetworkFeeAccount()` of the [ArbOwnerPublic](/build-decentralized-apps/precompiles/02-reference.md#arbownerpublic) precompile.
+You can retrieve the current configured address by calling the method `getNetworkFeeAccount()` of the [ArbOwnerPublic](/build-decentralized-apps/precompiles/02-reference.md#arbownerpublic) precompile.
 For example:

 ```shell
 cast call --rpc-url $ORBIT_CHAIN_RPC 0x000000000000000000000000000000000000006B "getNetworkFeeAccount() (address)"